How To Use Good Email Netiquette |

 Q: Why is top-posting bad netiquette?

-• Don't send large attachments.
+When you reply to an email, put your responses after the original text and trim off anything that is not relevant to the reply. - Don't send large attachments.
 Most mail accounts will not accept attachments over 3MB, and many not even more than 1MB.
 In addition to this, users with a slow Internet connection or limited space for emails will get very annoyed if you send them large files.
 Consider sending a link to a web page where they can download the file, or transfer the file using tools like MSN Messenger instead.